NickESouter/fMRIPrep-Carbon-Footprint/README.md

 ## Run_FEAT.sh

-This shell script runs first-level FEAT jobs and FEATQUERY roi analysis for a given pipeline.
+This shell script runs first-level FEAT jobs and FEATQUERY ROI analysis for a given pipeline.
 This includes several steps.

 * Iterates through each batch (see above) of fsf files, and runs each one in FEAT.
 Prints a message when a given batch has started, and when it's finished.
 * It's then encessary to iterate over the output folders for each subject and make changes to files generated during registration.
 FSL group-level analysis requires registration to have been run at the first level, but we've already registered during fMRIPrep.
 Registration is therefore left on in the fsf template, and we need to clean up afterwards.
 I followed the steps detailed here: https://www.youtube.com/watch?v=U3tG7JMEf7M&t=482s